How To Create To-Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enable this option (‘Yes’) to display tasks only to users who have been specifically assigned those items.
-Leave this option disabled to display to-do items to all users.
+If enabled (‘Yes’), you can display items only to users who have been specifically assigned those items.
+Leaving this option disabled displays to-do items to all users.

 User Roles to Show

-Checking the boxes in this area (Administrator displays the type of users that can be assigned to-do items.
-If you don’t want to assign to-do items to a particular role, then don’t tick its checkbox.
+Checking the boxes in this section Author displays the type of users that can be assigned items.
+If you don’t want to assign to-do items to a role, then leave its check box unticked.

 Email Assigned To-Do Items to User

-When you enable this option, WordPress automatically sends users an email with their assigned to-do items …
+When this option is enabled (‘Yes’), WordPress will automatically send an email to users with their assigned to-do items …

 Add Category to Subject